Yoav666s/dnd-wiki/collections/_monsters/nornfeld/jasper-middlewood.md

   **Artful Magic.** Immediately before or after Jasper casts a spell of 1st level or higher, he can use his bonus action to teleport up to 15 feet to an unoccupied space he can see.
 actions: |
   **Dagger.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d4+3) piercing damage.

+  **Spellcasting.** Jasper casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 15, +7 to hit with spell attacks):

+  At will: fire bolt, fling, mage hand, message, prestidigitation

+  2/day each: momentary madness, voices

+  1/day each: intrude thoughts, mage armor, notion, searing pain, suggestion
 excerpt: "Medium Human (Sorcerer), Neutral"
 header:
   overlay_image: /assets/images/monsters/jasper-middlewood/header.png